greghart/powerputtygo/sqlp/README.md

   }
   return p.Child
 })

+scanner := NewMappingScanner(rows, personMapper)
+for rows.Next() {
+  p, err := scanner.Scan() // p is a person!
+  if err != nil {
+    log.Panicf("failed to scan row: %v", err)
+  }
+}
 ```

+Note for these APIs, we must manually "touch" (initialize a 0 value of) any embedded struct that
+we're scanning into.
+Similarly, it would be up to consumer to nil out any such structs that are zero values after the
+fact.

-## Brainstorm
+## Advanced thoughts

-Brainstorming concerns that influence the design of this module and suggestions.
+Brainstorming and additional concext that influence the design of this module and suggestions.

 ### Scanning